 The hike is 1.3 miles roundtrip, with some elevation changes and a few switchbacks to get to the bottom of the falls.
-My kids, ages 7 and 12 had no problem doing it but I would say it would have been a little too much for grandma and grandpa if they had been with us.
+My kids, ages 7 and 12 at the time, had no problem doing it but I would say it would have been a little too much for grandma and grandpa if they had been with us.
 Even though the hike isn’t long, I’d recommend wearing good hiking boots so you can scramble on the rocks of the falls more securely.
 We had on tennis shoes and wished for more traction.

 The falls at the end are just gorgeous and not frequented by too many people.
 Plan on 1-1.5 hours for this stop to have time to enjoy it at a leisurely pace (not including drive time).